mohammadaliawan/Launch_School_RB120_OOP/Lesson_1/ruby_oop_book_notes.md

   Using `self` inside a class but outside an instance method refers to the class itself.

 ## Inheritance

   Inheritance is when a class inherits behavior from another class.
   The class that is inheriting is called the subclass and the class it inherits from is called the superclass.
   Inheritance is used as a way to extract common behaviours from classes that share that behavior and move it to a superclass.
 This lets us keep logic in one place.

+### What is used to signify that a class inherits from another class?
+  class GoodDog < Animal

 ### What is method overriding?
   When the same methods exist in the superclass and subclass, the method in the subclass shall be used.
 This is called method overridding.

 ### What is the `super` keyword used for?
   `super` is used within a method to call a method earlier in the method lookup path.
-When you call `super` within a method, it searches the method lookup path for a method of the same name.
+When you call `super` within a method, it searches the method lookup path for a method of the same name then invokes it.

+###